 Magazines were a popular source of information and entertainment.
-They are still popular but perhaps just not as much as they used to be, especially in the print edition.
+They still exist, but perhaps just not as much as they used to be, especially in the print version.

 Easy internet access and the rise of websites and blogs have changed the landscape of magazine world.
 It’s often debatable if people still read magazines.
 I am not going to discuss that.